fossi-foundation/wishbone/src/b3/source/04_registered.rst

   the termination signal for the next cycle as soon as the current cycle terminates.

-Figure 4-8 shows a 4-beat wrapped INCREMENTING BURST read cycle.
+:numref:`burst` shows a 4-beat wrapped INCREMENTING BURST read cycle.
 A total of four transfers are shown.
 The protocol for this cycle works as follows: